 "Throwing the burden onto families and communities and kicking the can down the road are not viable solutions," Slome explained.

-The AALTCI has always suggested using a specialist in Long-Term Care instead of a financial advisor or general insurance agent.
+The AALTCI has always suggested using a specialist in long-term care instead of a financial advisor or general insurance agent.

-They define a specialist as a person who has been working primarily in long-term care for at least three years, has at least 100 clients with an LTC insurance policy and works with at least three major insurance companies.
+They define a specialist as a person who has been working primarily in long-term care for at least three years, has at least 100 clients with an LTC insurance policy, and works with at least three major insurance companies.

 Longevity and health issues impact American families in many ways.
-Caregiving is very difficult on family members of any age.
+Caregiving is very difficult for family members of any age.
 Paid care drains assets.
 Long-Term Care Insurance, in any of its forms, will reduce these burdens on loved ones while providing quality care while protecting savings.